11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 10. Grab a bowl at Shaka

-Fresh fruits, homemade granola & local yogurt, is available at Shaka, the healthiest breakfast on Siargao.
-Get a delicious coffee, smoothie or fresh fruit bowl for a perfect start of the day.
-Shaka has another location in El Nido.
+Fresh fruits, homemade granola, and local yogurt are available at Shaka, the healthiest breakfast in Siargao.
+Get a delicious coffee, smoothie, or fresh fruit bowl for a perfect start to the day.
+Shaka also has a location in El Nido.

 There is a reason Siargao got the title ‘Most Beautiful Island in Asia’.
 The scenic road along the coastline is filled with white beaches and coconut trees, with scenery that gets more and more impressive after each corner.
 Simply driving around for hours, talking to locals and how they live, was our absolute favorite thing to do in Siargao.

-Tourism doubled in 2018 in Siargao.
+Tourism doubled in Siargao in 2018.
 The island is developing rapidly, but you should be prepared for inconveniences like dirt roads, power cuts, or no WiFi.
 The people of Siargao don’t want to ruin their island, for example, what happened to Boracay, so there are a lot of environmental programs going on to create awareness.
 Learn more about how to travel sustainably.

 Environmental